usc-isi-i2/linked-maps/automated_rail_segmentation/README.md

 TODO (1/14/2019):

-Right now program does not create table wkt.
+Right now program does not create wkt column.
 We do it manually using this query.

 ```
 update maps set wkt = st_astext(sub.geom)